Skip to main content

 Anyone can file a complaint against a student.
 Usually, Campus Safety and/or a residence life staff member will bring complaints before the board.
 A student may also bring another student before the board if the student believes a violation of college policy has occurred.

 No, the Conduct Board reserves the right to RECOMMEND the suspension, dismissal or permanent separation of a student.
-However, only the president of the college can ultimately make that decision.
+However, only the dean of the college can ultimately make that decision.

 In most cases, parents will not be notified of a student’s violation.
 If the student, however, engages in conduct that places not only the student but also others at risk, parents may be notified.
 Additionally, if an underage student is found responsible for a violation of the college alcohol policy, the student's parents may be notified.
 In all cases, the decision to notify parents rests with the dean of students or the dean of the college.